Stock Ghyll

-Stock Ghyll, also known as Stock Gill, Stock Gill Beck and Stock Beck, is a stream in South Lakeland, in the ceremonial county of Cumbria and the historic county of Westmorland.
+Stock Ghyll, also known as Stock Gill, Stock Gill Beck and Stock Beck, is a stream in the district of Westmorland and Furness, in the ceremonial county of Cumbria and the historic county of Westmorland.
 It flows about four miles from Red Screes through the town of Ambleside to the River Rothay.
 Its course includes two long-popular tourist attractions, Stockghyll Force and Bridge House.
 Stock Ghyll has been painted by J. M. W. Turner, John Ruskin, Kurt Schwitters, and many others.
 Its name derives from Old English stocc, 'tree-trunk', and Old Norse gil, 'a deep glen'.

 Course

 Stock Ghyll rises on the southern slopes of Red Screes, near Kirkstone Pass, and then runs in a generally southern direction, subsuming Snow Cove Gill and Grove Gill.
 Its course turns first south-westerly then westerly, at which point it enters woodland and descends 70 feet in a waterfall called Stockghyll Force.
 Up to this point the ghyll runs roughly in parallel with Kirkstone Road.
 It then flows canalized through the town of Ambleside in a series of low waterfalls falls and rapids, and passes under several bridges, notably that carrying Bridge House, a tiny 17th- or 18th-century house, said to be the most photographed building in the Lake District, now used as an information centre by the National Trust.
 A final canalized stretch takes it through Rothay Park, at the end of which it empties into the River Rothay.